Looking for some a-a-amazing letter A worksheets for your kindergarten students or preschoolers?

 This practice sheet gives your child another chance to work on their writing skills with letter a.

-And another chance to practice the letter A sound by coloring an alligator, apple, and ant.
+Lastly, practice the letter A sound by coloring the ax, apple, astronaut, and ant!

 This last sheet is also in all of my worksheet packets and it is such a wonderful way to close out the letter week!

-I hope you enjoy using these educational activities with your alphabet curriculum.
+I hope you enjoy using these educational activities as you blaze through your alphabet curriculum, singing alphabet songs, and learning about letters!